outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - calculating decision metadata (optimal decision given intent, optimal decision across intents, least risky/causal decisions, alternative/equivalent decisions) can reduce the solution space of likely decisions
       - rather than predicting just using user decision history/incentives, predict using system incentives present in the decision-generating limits & indicated in decision metadata

-  - add structural queries to insight pathss
+  - add structural queries to insight paths
     - alignments present in security innovations (like alignment in inputs like keys)
-    - source of rule development as structures of conflict between change causes & constant structures like limits
+    - source of rule development as structures of conflict between forced interactions like change causes & constant structures like limits
+      - incomplete inevitability of interaction as a decision structure

   - group device history authentication: authenticate credit card by proximity to cell phone & continuity applied to user usage history pattern